TobeLAQ/AnqiACA/content/publication/journal-article1/index.md

 summary: This study suggests brainstem/PONs as an optimal reference region for calculating D3FSP SUVR to quantify cortical Aβ plaques in the brain.
 [18F]-D3FSP could distinguish CI from CU and strongly correlates with well-established plasma biomarkers, tau PET, neurodegeneration, and cognitive decline.
 However, future head-to-head comparisons of [18F]-D3FSP PET images with other validated Aβ PET tracers or postmortem results are crucial.

 tags:
-- Source Themes
+- New PET tracer
-featured: false
+featured: true

 # links:
 # - name: ""